stephbuon/congressional-data-scraper/README.md

-Note: We want as many people as possible to be equiped with the ability to collect Congressional Records!
+Note: We want everyone to have the ability to collect Congressional Records!
 If you want to use our tool but never used Python before, that's okay!
 Just watch this [3 minute video]()(coming soon).

 # Congressional Data Scraper
 The Congressional Data Scraper (CDS) scrapes the plain text version of the Daily Editions of the U.S. Congressional Records from "congress.gov" that contain a search term.
 It outputs a .csv file with columns for: